 The EBL provides staff and patrons with the computer equipment needed to support their information needs.
 Most public workstations in the library have the same desktop and functionality as other "shared" workstations throughout the Medical Center.
-All computers in the library are connected to the Medical Center network, and the library makes as many of its resources as possible available via the network.
+All 75 publicly available computers in the library are connected to the Medical Center network, and the library makes as many of its resources as possible available via the network.
 The library has a multimedia workstation available for CD-ROM titles that cannot be networked.
-In addition, eleven laptop computers programmed to work with wireless technology can be checked out for use in the library.
+In addition, thirteen laptop computers programmed to work with wireless technology can be checked out for use in the library.

 The library is committed to service, and its most important resource is the expertise of its staff.
 Librarians help students, residents and faculty stay abreast of the latest findings in the literature by actively participating on clinical rounds and providing targeted support to researchers.
 Bioinformatics support is provided through regular training classes and individualized consultations.
 Members of the Collection Development Team are available to meet with faculty developing new courses or programs to assess the information needs of those endeavors and determine the most appropriate way to fulfill those needs.
 The library has also established a program to provide VUMC patients and their families with the latest in health information.
-Through its digital library initiatives, AskELIS and SearchDocTM, staff expertise is available from the desktop through the web.
+Through the AskELIS synchronous and asynchronous services (Virtual Reference, Library Information Desk, SearchDoc, and Learning Site), staff expertise is available on the desktop through the Web.
+EBL also recently added specialized Digital Libraries for the Children's Hospital, the Adult Primary Care Center, and for Consumer Health users to customize the electronic delivery of information to specific user groups.
 Online knowledge modules provide 24-hour interactive instruction in health science resources and bibliographic management tools.
 Other services include circulation of books, management of reserve materials, document delivery to obtain needed material held by other institutions, reference and research services, and guidance in the use of new information technologies.
-EBL staff members also guide development of VUMC's web pages.
+EBL staff members also guide development of VUMC's Webpages and create online tools, such as the Learning Module Shell, to promote the reuse of information.
 As part of the Informatics Center, library staff work in partnership with researchers in the Division of Biomedical Informatics and the Information Management Department to innovate the delivery of health information to Vanderbilt and to the larger regional community.